steppebandit/patches/README.md

 - > Black Leather Boots
 - > Clown makeup
 - >   - Gain 1 reroll when doing social checks in which your affinity to being a prankster may be relevant.
-- >

 - What kingdom/state/city do you dwell from?
-What are some important aspects regarding it? You may cooperate as players and come from the same land.)
+What are some important aspects regarding it?
+(You may cooperate as players and come from the same land.)
 - What and who were you before becoming undead?

 > Joseph used to be one of the many aspiring squired wanting to become a knight for the gods, however, due to him playing pranks on his fellow knights and squires, he was disgraged and banished to other places in the land.
 After his banishment, he decided to try his hand at the one thing he always enjoyed doing, playing sad pranks on other folks, with the occasional mercenary work.
 He now comes from the land of Fallen Astora, where he is a contract Jester.